Vinicius-S8U/MSG/README.md

 it looks a lot like the tmbd app but that's the intention, use it like some sort of standard for the rest of the app.

-while I'm doing it i'll try and implement firebase Auth, storage and maybe push in notification.
+while I'm doing it i'll try and implement firebase Auth, firestore, crashlytics and maybe push in notification.

 Using of course the best of practices like MVVM + clean Architecture and DI w dagger2.